 Normal Heart Sounds

-Topics covered include normal first and second heart sound assessments, minimally-split first heart sounds, physiologically split second sounds, third heart sound evaluation, and recognizing innocent murmurs.
+This module covers serveral topics concerning normal first and second heart sounds: minimally-split first heart sounds, physiologically split second sounds, third heart sound evaluation, and recognizing innocent murmurs.
 A fast heart rate lesson at 120 bpm is also available.

 Using this course